LukasBommes/PV-Hawk-Viewer/README.md

 ![screenshot dataset opened](docs/screenshots/screenshot_dataset_opened.png)

+Note, that you may have to set the gain and offset for conversion of raw image values into Celsius scala.
+If the values are wrong, you may not be able to see the infrared video frame when clicking onto a PV module.
+You can modify the gain and offset values under *File -> Dataset Settings* Please refer to the manual of your thermal camera for the respective values.

 ### Performing an analysis on the data

 The app provides some analyses that can be performed on the dataset.
 To this end, click *Analysis -> New Analysis...* The window below will open.
 Here, you can select which analysis to perform.
 You can set the hyper parameters and run the analysis by clicking *Compute*.
 See [below](#available-analyses) for details on the available analyses.